brainhack-school2020/mwmaclean-BHS2020/README.md

 <img src="images/connectome_glassbrain.gif" width="80%">

-* The [jupyter notebook](https://github.com/brainhack-school2020/mwmaclean-BHS2020/blob/master/data_visualization/dMRI_data_visualization.ipynb) version of all three figures is interactive with a drop-down for each subject.
+* The [jupyter notebook](https://github.com/brainhack-school2020/mwmaclean-BHS2020/blob/master/data_visualization/dMRI_data_visualization.ipynb) version of all three figures is interactive with a drop-down for each subject using widgets.
 * The connectivity matrices (.mat files) used for the data visualization can be found [here](https://github.com/brainhack-school2020/mwmaclean-BHS2020/tree/master/data_visualization/connectivity_matrices)
 * The figures (saved as .png or .html) for each subject can also be found [here](https://github.com/brainhack-school2020/mwmaclean-BHS2020/tree/master/images)